Middle School Program

 - planning, leading and participating in school-wide events, fundraisers, and community service

 - planning fundraisers or other events involving school-wide participation

 - management and design of the Sun Grove Montessori School yearbook

 The Montessori Middle School includes traditional subjects as well as the design and production of our school’s yearbook and creation of service and business enterprises.
-“Wake Up Montessori” is a breakfast Cafe that is operates during the school year week and all aspects of the business are run by our middle school students and staff.

 The work in the adolescent community provides students with opportunities to take on a variety of roles.
 These include ongoing companionship within the community and the building of relationships with neighbors and wider community.
 They also become aware that, through their own effort, they can make a difference in the world.
 When the work is meaningful, the students feel valued and their contribution is tangible.

 The study undertaken in the adolescent community also contributes to moral development.
 Through their study of history, for example, adolescents build their knowledge of the past, and possible futures in the context of sustainability and the well-being of planet Earth.
 Studying human history from an ethical point of view, especially the relationship of humans with the natural world, brings into focus current environmental questions.
 A study of how humans have, or have not, used water and land, plants and animals, air and energy sustainably in the past raises moral questions for humans in the present and into the future.